 Since 2002, I’d been working for Myeloma UK, an Edinburgh-based cancer charity.
 My responsibilities covered the print design, print buying, and managing the website.

-Starting out with a retainer client was vital, and while those three days a week brought in just enough cash to get me by, they gave me plenty of time to work on the build of my website and blog (my main self-promotion tool).
+Looking back, starting in self-employment with a retainer client was vital, and while those three days a week brought in just enough money to pay the bills, they allowed plenty of time to work on building my website and blog (my main self-promotion tool).